 While SAP has been wasting time with Fiori, SAPGUI keeps getting older.
 With Fiori losing credibility, it may be time for SAP to pivot to a new user interface offering!

-SAP has been bringing out some new sexy user interface for decades now.
+SAP has been bringing out some new sexy user interfaces for decades now.
 Those with a good memory may recall Duet.
 A partnership with Microsoft that failed.
 I don’t have the list I once saw that showed all of SAP’s new user interface introductions over the past 15 years, but it was quite lengthy.
 SAP has had.
 SAP did this already when the pivoted from the highly touted Personas to the highly touted Fiori.
 Both of which never existed for the vast majority of customers on anything other than PowerPoint presentations.

 Have We Seen This Story Before?

 SAP has a history of promising new UIs, and then those UIs going by the wayside.
 Fiori is just the next on the list.

 This is what happens when executives and marketing get so far out in front of the product’s capabilities that it becomes ludicrous.
-Hasso, McDermott, Hageman, Sven Denecken (another frequent SAP commenter on Fiori), and others don’t appear to have a feel for the reality of what is happening with Fiori and are stuck in permanent convention/press release/promotion mode.
+Hasso, McDermott, Hageman, Sven Denecken (another frequent SAP commenter on Fiori), and others don’t appear to feel for the reality of what is happening with Fiori and are stuck in permanent convention/press release/promotion mode.

 Now, there is more reason than ever to believe that Fiori is merely another transitory and overhyped UI that SAP attempted to replace SAPGUI with.
 This also means that after all the pomp, all the promises, all the press releases, and SAPPHIRE presentations…..customers are still left with SAPGUI and will be left with SAPGUI for the foreseeable future.
 The next UI will need to be developed, internal battles at SAP fought over between those who bet big on Fiori and the realists who recognize that it is time to move on.

 Fiori has had its chance to catch on, and it just hasn’t.
 And it hasn’t because: